 You may also obtain your SIN by mail.
-If you select this option, you must submit a completed SIN application form together with your original papers.
+To do this, you must submit a completed SIN application form with your original papers.
 Once your application has been processed, your original papers will be returned.

 Applying by Appointment

 If, for whatever reason, you require an in-person application for a SIN.
-You can fill out a service request form and an officer will contact you to set up an appointment.
+You can fill out a service request form, and an officer will contact you to schedule an appointment.

 These are the ways you will usually use a SIN: